grandMa5ter/Cyber-Sec-Notes/offensive/README.md

 Also refer to [Linux Playground](/offensive/linux-playground.md) for all linux interesting commands and operations.

+If you get into exploit development during a CTF, maybe [Generic Exploit Development](/offensive/exploit_development.md) can be some help.

 ## Dorks that would aid enumeration and exploitation

 ### Google Dorks